Byron White: Court operations and retirement

 White frequently urged the Supreme Court to consider cases when federal appeals courts were in conflict on issues of federal law, believing that resolving such was a primary role of the Supreme Court.
 Thus, White voted to grant certiorari more often than many of his colleagues; he also wrote numerous opinions dissenting from denials of certiorari.
 After White (along with fellow Justice Harry Blackmun, who also often voted for liberal grants of certiorari) retired, the number of cases heard each session of the Court declined steeply.

 White disliked the politics of Supreme Court appointments, but had great faith in representative democracy, responding to complaints about politicians and mediocrity in government with exhortations to "get more involved and help fix it."
 He retired in 1993, during Bill Clinton's presidency, saying that "someone else should be permitted to have a like experience."
-When he retired, White had been the only Democrat on the Court.
-Clinton nominated (and the Senate approved) Justice Ruth Bader Ginsburg, a judge from the U.S. Court of Appeals for the D.C.
+When he retired, White was the only remaining justice appointed by a Democrat on the Court.
+Clinton nominated, and the Senate approved, Justice Ruth Bader Ginsburg, a judge from the U.S. Court of Appeals for the D.C.
 Circuit and a former Columbia University law professor, to succeed him.